-4.8 As part of the monitoring strategy baseline data was collected before implementation of the Low Traffic Neighbourhood in July 2020 and again collected in July 2021 to produce an the 'pre-consultation monitoring report'.
+- 4.8 As part of the monitoring strategy baseline data was collected before implementation of the Low Traffic Neighbourhood in July 2020 and again in October 2021 to produce the 'pre-consultation monitoring report'.
 The data collection includes traffic counts and air quality monitoring within the LTN and on surrounding main roads.

-- 4.9 The pre-consultation monitoring report was published in November 2021, when the public consultation started, and is included as Appendix 9 of this report.
-The report showed that the project is having the intended impacts in the area of reducing motorised traffic across internal roads (-80%) in line with through traffic restrictions, reducing levels of speeding on internal roads (-89%), increasing levels of cycling on internal roads (+48%).
-Overall changes in levels of NO2 in Canonbury East reflect those in the borough more widely. - 4.10 There has been no significant impact on London Fire Brigade response times, or on antisocial behaviour and crime rates. - 4.11 Across the boundary roads, total volumes of motorised traffic show a negligible change of 0% (traffic levels fluctuate by up to 10% daily, so any change of 10% or less is considered to be negligible).
-On average, motorised traffic volumes have changed on Essex Road East by -11%, on Southgate Road North by -9%, Canonbury Road by -6%, Southgate Road South by +2%, Essex Road West by +5%, Baring Street by +8%, New North Road by +11% and Balls Pond Road by +15%.
-The council will continue monitoring traffic and implement mitigating measures if required.
+As this report includes new metrics and data over a longer period of time, the data in the pre-consultation report should be considered more relevant when making a decision on the scheme. - 4.9 The pre-consultation monitoring report was published in November 2021, when the public consultation started, and is included as Appendix 9 of this report.
+The report showed that the project is having the intended impacts in the area of reducing motorised traffic across internal roads (-74%) in line with through traffic restrictions, reducing the number of vehicles speeding on internal roads (-86%) and increasing levels of cycling on internal roads (+77%).
+Overall changes in levels of NO2 in Canonbury West reflect those in the borough more widely. - 4.10 There has been no significant impact on London Fire Brigade response times, or on antisocial behaviour and crime rates. - 4.11 Across the boundary roads, there has been a moderate decrease in motorised traffic volumes.
+On average, such volumes have changed on: Canonbury Road (North) (-53%), Essex Road (-10%), Canonbury Road (South) (-8%), St. Paul's Road (West) (-3%) and St. Paul's Road (East) (-3%).